HttpAnimation/VideoFinder/README.md

 # VideoFinder
-Finds the smallest video file and sends it out
+Takes a folder and gives you a lot of info about videos in it